MLA Format: Everything You Need to Know Here

 The web page “Formatting a Research Paper” gives two options when it comes to creating the header for your project:

-- An MLA format heading can be placed at the top of the first page, or,
+- An MLA format heading can be placed at the top of the first page

 - A title page can grace the front of the assignment.
-If you choose to create a title page, keep in mind that there aren’t any official title page or cover page guidelines.
+If you choose to create a title page, keep in mind that there aren’t any official title page or cover page guidelines in MLA format.
 See more information below.

-If choosing option 1, creating an MLA heading, you’ll need to include four main components:
+If choosing option one, creating an MLA heading, you’ll need to include four main components:

 - Your full name